Inflectra/kronodesk-documentation/docs/Administration-Guide/Users.md

 ![](img/Users_35.png)

 The users are listed with their name, login, email address, active status, approved status, whether they are currently locked out (for incorrectly entering their password too many times), the date they last logged-in and their user id.
 You can sort or filter the user list by entering the text in the search box.
-To view the details of a specific user, simply click on their name which is a hyperlink:
+To view the details of a specific user, simply click on their name which is a hyperlink.

+If LDAP is enabled and configured to allow the importing of users, a button called "Import from LDAP Server" will display below the list of users.
+Click this button to start [Importing LDAP Users](#importing-ldap-users).

+### User Profile Page

 ![](img/Users_36.png)